CERTCC/Vultron/docs/reference/formal_protocol/conclusion.md

 # Formal MPCVD Protocol Redux

-In this section, we have formally defined an MPCVD protocol
+In this section we formally defined an MPCVD protocol

 !!! note "Formal Protocol Definition"